 - Winter Break: Review training materials and take IRS certification online test (this is not supposed to take more than a day), meet for 6 – 8 hour training session with Wisconsin Department of Revenue coordinators near the end of Break

-- January 25th to April 15th: Participate once a week in the VITA Program (4 hours per week).
+- January 25th to April 15th: Volunteer for 10 sessions with the VITA Program

-- To join or receive more information, contact either Andy Pascaly (firstname.lastname@example.org) or Jackie Wilcox (email@example.com).
+- To join or receive more information, contact either Jackie Wilcox (email@example.com) or Eileen Dorfman (firstname.lastname@example.org).